top of page

 The Leadership of Change® defines that an organisation can improve performance using change management in one of two ways:

-Transformation: Fundamental change that takes the organisation in a different direction.
+Fundamental change that takes the organisation in a different direction.
 This could alter the structure, processes, systems, culture, or strategy to improve long-term performance or market position.
-Transformations are usually driven by the C-Suite, as they could include a change to the operating model, which would fundamentally alter the way an organisation operates.
+Transformations are usually driven by the C-suite, as they could include a change to the operating model, which would fundamentally alter the way an organisation operates.

 "Any organisation or leader who thinks they can implement a high number of major transformation programmes simultaneously, probably does not understand the organisation's capacity for change or their employees' workload"